 Most of the mushrooms come in spring or fall.
 At the beginning of the spring or fall season, there’s a lot of anticipation.
 A lot of waiting.
 You’ll know it’s coming.
 You’ll go into the woods to check your spots, over and over.
 Waiting.
 Suddenly you’ll find one, then a few more, and within a few days, the forest will be exploding with mushrooms.
 At least that’s what you hope. [laughter.]
 Like I said, they are mercurial, and they do have a habit of defying expectations.

 When it starts, you’re exhilarated.
 You wait all year for this thing to arrive, but when it finally does, at the same time there’s a sense of sadness.
 All winter, when the forest is sleeping and nothing is up, I’m thinking about morels.
 Morels are one of the first sorts of treasures of spring.
 When I start finding them I feel a little bittersweet because even when I cut the very first one, I can already feel the end of the season.
 Each mushroom has its own season within the greater season, and sometimes they last only a week or two.
-So a lot of the pleasure in looking for mushrooms actually lies not in actually finding them – it’s in the anticipation, the possibility of what could be found, that’s exciting.
+So a lot of the pleasure in looking for mushrooms lies not in the actual finding – it’s the anticipation, the possibility of what could be found, that’s exciting.

 You have to make choices throughout the season about which places to check for mushrooms, and when to check them.
 And you’re kind of taunted by all of those places you aren’t able to check.
 Even when I’m finding matsutake or hen of the woods, part of the pleasure of finding them lies in a kind of agony of knowing you’re not finding them somewhere else at that same moment.
 I know they’re growing in a bunch of places I probably do know about and in infinite places that I don’t, and it’s just impossible to check every spot.